ScottSyms/RustAISe/README.md

 ```

-Uncompressing the _norway.7z_ program and running the following will generage a JSON file with parsed contents.
+Uncompressing the _norway.7z_ program and running the following will generate a JSON file with parsed contents.
 ```
-rawnmeastructures norway.nmea norway.json
+rustaise norway.nmea norway.json
 ```
 the _flow control_ parameter allows you to limit the the data held in the message channels.
 In some memory constrained systems, capping in-flight messages prevents out of memory issues.

 ### It's "blazingly" fast
 Rust lives up to its advertising as "blazingly" fast language.

 All results are from running 2.3 GHz 8-Core Intel Core i9 with 32Gb of memory.
+The row indicates the size of the input file; each column shows the value for the flow control parameter.

 | Sample size|default|5,000|1,000,000|5,000,000|9,000,000| estimate per day (default)|
 |------------|------:|----:|--------:|--------:|--------:|-----------------:|